Object-centric proto-symbolic behavioural reasoning from pixels: Results

 \subsubsection{Abstract behavioural reasoning with conditional rules}

-We evaluated the capacity of the architecture to learn proto-symbolic behavioural rules and its generalization to the number of objects.
+We evaluated the capacity of the architecture to learn proto-symbolic behavioural rules, and its generalization to different number of objects.
 We evaluated both 2D and 3D scenarios.
 Figure \ref{fig:results:nobjects} shows an OBR agent execution for an``IfHeart" conditional $(A \to B) \land (\neg A \to C)$ and the XOR rules, and two randomized scenarios for each rule.
 In Fig.~\ref{fig:results:nobjects}a, the first scenario, there is no heart, and boxes should be moved to the upper-left and ellipses to the middle-left.
-The second one, there is a heart present, and boxes, ellipses and hearts should be moved to the left top, middle and down respectively.
+In the second one, there is a heart present, and boxes, ellipses and hearts should be moved to the top-left, center-left and bottom-left, respectively.
+Thus, an object's own shape determines its goal position along the vertical axis, while the presence of a heart anywhere in the scene determines all objects' goal positions along the horizontal axis.
 The agent is passive until the 5th frame.
 The environment row shows the visual input and the red arrows describe the forces applied.
 The imagined goal row, describes the output from the preference network at each frame.
 Note that the preference is in encoded only in the latent representation and here, for visualization purposes, we show its reconstruction using the decoder network.
-We let the agent to perform three frames of iterative inference until the proposed goal is shown.
+We let the agent to perform three frames of perceptual inference before activating the preference network to infer the current goal.
 The true goal is the idealized solution of this ``IfHeart" task.
 Analogously, in Fig.~\ref{fig:results:nobjects}b, the OBR agent, which has learnt the Heart XOR Square task, solves two 2d active dSprites scenarios.

 Figure \ref{fig:results:nobjects}c,d shows the statistical performance of the OBR for different number of objects for the two conditional rules.
 The network is trained with three objects and then evaluated on two, three, four and five objects in the scene.
 Again here, the agent is passive until the fifth frame.
 The error curves shows that OBR interpret and manipulate the environment using the learnt conditional rule.